25 scientists were sent to China to research the coronavirus. Here’s what they found.

 - REUTERS/Sukree Sukplang

-Bats appear to be the source of the coronavirus, but it’s not yet clear which type, or types, of animals were the “intermediate hosts” that passed the virus on to humans.
+Bats appear to be the source of the coronavirus, but it’s not clear which type of animal was the “intermediate host” that passed the virus on to humans.

 How it’s transmitted